 Difference Between Diesel Engines and Gasoline Engines

 The difference between gas and diesel engines is primarily their fuel ignition methods.
-Diesel engines utilize compression ignition, where air is compressed to a high temperature, causing diesel fuel to ignite upon injection.
+Diesel engines don’t use spark plugs.
+They ignite fuel by compressing air to extreme temperatures.
+When fuel hits that superheated air, it combusts instantly.
 In contrast, gasoline engines rely on spark ignition, where a spark plug ignites a precisely mixed fuel-air mixture.
 These differences matter as they affect engine efficiency, power output, and emissions.

 What Happens If You Put Gas in a Diesel Engine?